DataFloz/Metro-docs/docs/explanation/runner.md

 Also you have the option to run the project in devcotainer, the configuration already included as well, for fast enviroment setup.

 ### Features
-- Running the pipelines (using docker containers)
+- Running the pipelines using docker containers)
+- Running the pipelines with k8s configuration.

 ### Some Ideas
-- Running the pipeline with k8s configuration.
-- Running the pipeline on different cloudsm simultaneously.
+- Running the pipeline on different clouds simultaneously.